How to get renewable energy for business

 - Make your business more marketable - Showing that your business is environmentally aware and doing its bit for the planet can work wonders for its image.
 If you are using renewables, make sure you let customers and clients know about it to show your business is a forward-thinking, socially and environmentally conscious one.

 - Cut your carbon footprint - The climate crisis is fast becoming a climate emergency, which means we all have to do our bit when it comes to using energy responsibly.
-Using renewable energy will not only help to cut your energy bills, but it will also help cut your carbon footprint.
+Using renewable energy will not only help to cut your business energy bills, but it will also help cut your carbon footprint.
 To find out more, check out our carbon jargon buster.

 How to choose the right renewable energy for your small business

-As you can see, the cost of installing renewable energy sources varies greatly, as does the return on investment, so it’s important to make sure you choose the right option for your business.
+As you can see, the cost of installing renewable energy sources varies greatly, as does the return on investment, so itâs important to make sure you choose the right option for your business.
 It might even help to set up your renewables project as another department within your business, or even as a separate business entirely, with its own stakeholders, budget and targets.

-If you choose to start a renewable energy company within your business, you’ll need to consider the following:
+If you choose to start a renewable energy company within your business, youâll need to consider the following:

-- The ambitions of stakeholders - The first thing to do is draw up a list of stakeholders in the project, before getting input and insights from everyone involved.
-This will help you define exactly how and why you’re generating your own energy and give you a good idea of which alternative energy sources are best for your business.
+The first thing to do is draw up a list of stakeholders in the project, before getting input and insights from everyone involved.
+This will help you define exactly how and why youâre generating your own energy and give you a good idea of which alternative energy sources are best for your business.

-- The size and location of your business - The size of your business will determine the amount you can reasonably spend on the project, while your location will help you work out which source of renewable energy is best.
-If, for instance, your business premises is in a relatively open location and has a roof with a large surface area, then solar panels could be your best bet.
-If, on the other hand, you’re located near the coast, wind turbines could offer a more efficient option.
-The location of your business could also determine whether or not you’ll be able to get planning permission, which will also play a part in your decision.
+The size of your business will determine the amount you can reasonably spend on the project, while your location will help you work out which source of renewable energy is best.
+If, for instance, your business premises are in a relatively open location and have a roof with a large surface area, then solar panels could be your best bet.

-- The reasons for generating your own energy - Generating your own energy has many benefits, so you’ll need to figure out which are most important to your business when putting your plans together, taking into account the following:
+Generating your own energy has many benefits, so youâll need to figure out which are most important to your business when putting your plans together, taking into account the following:

 - Lower energy bills